grammyjs/website/site/docs/advanced/business.md

 ## Handling Business Messages

-A bot can manage a private chat between two users via Telegram Business.
+A bot can manage a private chat between two users via Telegram Business---an account that is subscribed to Telegram's business subscription.
-This is done via a _business connection_ object that looks like [this](/ref/types/businessconnection).
+Managing private chats is done via a _business connection_ object that looks like [this](/ref/types/businessconnection).

 ### Receiving Business Messages